-(This is being written in the time of Donald Trump and Judge Roy Moore.
-Roy Moore was recently defeated in the Alabama special election, arguably the largest shift of the tide since the election of Donald Trump to the presidency in November of 2016.
+This is being written in the time of Donald Trump.
+Judge Roy Moore was recently defeated in the Alabama special election, arguably the largest shift of the tide since the election of Donald Trump to the presidency in November of 2016.
 Moore, an accused sexual molester, at best, and the owner of such regressive philosophies as homosexuality is “sin” and deserves punishment, and that times were better during slavery, was defeated in the general election by 2 percentage points by Democrat Doug Jones.
 This is 2017.
-This is acknowledged.)
+This is acknowledged.

-We need to address our past, acknowledge our wrongs in more than just the ripped pages of high school history books, and in the hushed tones of “That was then.
-A different time.
-Just let grandma and grandpa be.”
+We need to address our past, acknowledge our wrongs in more than just the ripped pages of high school history books, and in the hushed tones of, “…it was a different time, then.”

 The past, then and now

 This is Minnesota, now.
 The cold north.
-Cold as in shiver cold.
-Cold as in cold-shoulder cold, and cold as in stuck together in small spaces for more than a few months at a time so conviviality is often feigned in order to maintain diplomacy cold.
+Shiver cold.
+Cold-shoulder cold.
+Stuck together in small spaces for more than a few months at a time cold, and conviviality is often feigned in order to maintain diplomacy cold.

 My father came from Stuttgart, Germany, the home of Mercedes-Benz, Porsche.
-Also home to Monte Scherbelino, a ruinous monument to the destruction of WWII (the Third Reich), a reminder for Germans why it should never happen again, and our responsibility in making sure that it doesn’t.
-Monte Scherbelino, which translates to “Mountain of Shards,” but could more accurately translated as “Mountain of Tears,” is a literal mountain, man-made from the city’s bombed-out ruins.
+Also home to Monte Scherbelino, a ruinous monument to the destruction of WWII (the Third Reich).
+Monte Scherbelino, which translates to “Mountain of Shards,” but could more accurately translated as “Mountain of Tears,” is a man-made mountain from the city’s bombed-out ruins.
+A reminder for Germans why it should never happen again, and our responsibility in making sure that it doesn’t.